prestontran/Dating-App/README.md

     To debug frontend, there are 2 ways: 1. run backend: dotnet run and run .NET Core Launch (web)
                                          2. run backend: dotnet watch --no-hot-reload and run .NET Core Attach and choose .exe file in the command pallet
+    Input(): take data from parent and pass to child Output(): take data from child and pass to parent
+    ngx-toastr: service to notify users